On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

 Given an oriented matroid $\L$ let $\G^+$ denote the associated \emph{positive category}.
-It is defined to be the category of directed paths in $Sal(\L)$.
-The objects of this category are the topes (vertices of the Salvetti complex) and morphisms are directed homotopy classes of positive paths (i.e. two such paths are connected by a sequence of substitutions of minimal positive paths).
-Let $\G$ denote the arrangement groupoid.
-It is basically the fundamental groupoid of the associated Salvetti complex (or the category of fractions of $\G^+$).
+It is the category of directed paths in $Sal(\L)$.
+The objects of this category are the vertices of the Salvetti complex and morphisms are directed homotopy classes of positive paths (i.e., two such paths are equivalent if and only if they are connected by a sequence of substitutions of minimal positive paths with the same end points).
+Let $\G$ denote the fundamental groupoid of the associated Salvetti complex.
+Note that it is also the category of fractions of $\G^+$.
+We now show that the cancellation law holds in $\G^+$; this is a well-known fact in case of hyperplane arrangements (see for example \cite[Proposition 1.12]{deli72}).

 \bt{thm2sec4} The associated canonical functor $J\colon \G^+\to \G$ is faithful on the class of minimal positive paths.\et